12 Home Remedies for Dandruff: How to Get Rid of Dandruff Naturally (2026)

 10. Honey and Warm Water Scalp Pack

 Honey is hygroscopic — meaning it draws moisture from the environment into the scalp.
 It also contains natural hydrogen peroxide, which gives it mild antimicrobial properties without disrupting the scalp's healthy bacteria.
-This makes it a gentle remedy suitable for sensitive scalps.
+This makes it a gentle home remedy for dandruff well-suited for sensitive scalps.

 How to use: